-- Must be an employee of the applicant organization - Must commit at least 30 percent effort to working on the project (note: "project" includes both the CIRM-funded and applicant co-funded components).
-Any effort for which salary from CIRM is claimed must be expended in California - Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PI - Must not currently have another application pending review or approval under this partnering opportunity
+- Must commit at least 30 percent effort to working on the project (note: "project" includes both the CIRM-funded and applicant co-funded components).
+Any effort for which salary from CIRM is claimed must be expended in California. - Must be authorized by the applicant organization to conduct the research and assume the responsibilities of the PI. - Must not currently have another application pending review or approval under this partnering opportunity.

-Schedule And Deadlines
+Schedule and Deadlines